 - Letters to the Editor.

-It is preferable for contributors to submit formatted text, tables and figures in electronic format using Microsoft Word on IBM or MAC compatible hardware.
-If containing equations a pdf file should also be submitted.
+It is preferable for contributors to submit formatted text, tables and figures in electronic format using Microsoft Word on Windows or Mac compatible hardware.
+If containing equations a PDF file should also be submitted.

 - Single column format on A4 paper.